PurpleL0tus/SARC-scraper/README.md

 The JSON dataset is comprehensive in detail — it is literally the raw data of the webpage — but limited in the specific data points this study is looking for.
 It has an entire section at the top level dedicated to facility conditions, but it only contains self-reported facility quality ratings.
 The year a school was built is not one of the data points, though it is sometimes mentioned passingly in the school's background/history section.

 **The scraping takes about 13 hours each (about 26 hours for both online and pdf).** The bottleneck is not the internet connection but the artificial delays — the scraper takes a 2-second break between every request.
-Without that delay the scraping will disrupt Azure servers(SARC online) and crash the dept of CA education servers(SARC pdf), amounting to a DDoS attack.
+Without that delay the scraping will disrupt Azure servers amounting to a DDoS attack.
 Even with the delay, use a VPN during scraping to avoid the school's IP address getting blacklisted.

 The scraper encounters three scenarios: